PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part3.md

 - Creates the `Button`
 - Defines the code which updates the output `Label`

 It's often very easy to come up with a definition of your code that describes something that seems to be a "single responsibility", yet isn't really.
 In this case we have `createContent()`, which does one thing - creates the content.
 Except it actually does a lot of stuff, doesn't it?

+"Single Responsibility" really refers to a direct responsibility.
+A method can "do" a lot of things by delegating them to other methods.
+Then its single responsibility is to bring them all together.

-The trick is to break your code down into pieces which do one thing that can't be broken down any further.
-Or where breaking down further would make the code less clear.
+The trick is to break your code down into pieces which do one thing that can't be broken down any further, or where breaking down further would make the code less clear.
 Then you're following the "Single Responsibility Principle".

 ## There's Way Too Much Coupling

-This is a big problem with our code, and something that we need to fix right away, before it get's out of hand.
+This is a big problem with our code, and something that we need to fix right away, before it gets out of hand.

 ### What is Coupling, and Why is it Bad?